 Sake is very versatile and can be enjoyed with a whole range of foods, from sushi, oysters, fish and chips and fried chicken to cheese and even pizza.
-Clocking in at similar ABVs to wine, it can be sipped chilled, at room temperature or warm.
+Clocking in at similar ABVs to fortified wine, it can be sipped chilled, at room temperature or warm.
 It also makes a great cocktail ingredient – try it with tonic water, in a spritz or swap for vermouth in a martini.
 It’s gaining in popularity in the UK (which now boasts two sake breweries, in London and Cambridgeshire), as restaurants, bars and in-the-know drinkers become more acquainted with its charms.

 How is sake made?

 The rice first needs to be milled (polished) to grind away the outer surface of each grain.
-The polished rice is then steamed and fermented with koji (a microorganism also used to make miso and soy sauce) and yeast.
+The polished rice is then washed, steamed and fermented with koji (a microorganism also used to make miso and soy sauce) and yeast.
 Polishing is essential as it lets the koji access the starchy core in each grain of rice and convert it into sugar, which is then turned into alcohol by the yeast.

 Rice polishing and alcohol in sake